RRHF: Rank Responses to Align Language Models with Human Feedback without tears

 \section{Conclusion}

-In this paper, we propose a new paradigm \name which can be tuned as easily as fine-tuning and achieve a similar performance as PPO in HH dataset.
-We also train Wombat by learning from ChatGPT outputs within only 2 hours.
+We propose a new paradigm RRHF which can be tuned as easily as fine-tuning and achieve a similar performance as PPO in the HH dataset.
 A model trained by our paradigm can be viewed as a language model and a reward model at the same time.
 Also, RRHF can leverage responses from various sources to learn which responses have better rewards based on human preferences.
-We hope this work can open the way to align human preferences without using complex reinforcement learning.
+Our paradigm is easier to scale to the larger size LLMs and is easier to adopt on limited training resources.
+Another merit of RRHF is capable of any fine-tuning techniques \cite{xu-etal-2021-raise,liang2021rdrop,yuan2022hype}, since \citet{rl4lms} find using techniques like dropout makes RL training unstable.
+We hope RRHF can open the way to align human preferences easily.